-- A Reduced Servicing Fee Mortgage has a minimum servicing fee level that is below 0.25% per annum of the principal balance of a Mortgage, which is the prevailing minimum servicing fee level for Mortgages we acquire.
-These Mortgages may experience different prepayment rates than Mortgages to which our prevailing minimum servicing fee level applies and which have similar interest rates or are included in PCs with similar pass-through rates. - A Reinstated FHA/VA Mortgage is insured by the Federal Housing Administration or guaranteed by the Department of Veterans Affairs and has been repurchased by the seller from pools backing mortgage-backed securities guaranteed by the Government National Mortgage Association due to delinquencies and in accordance with its policies.
+- Reinstated FHA/VA Mortgages are insured by the Federal Housing Administration or guaranteed by the Department of Veterans Affairs and have been repurchased by the seller from pools backing mortgage-backed securities guaranteed by the Government National Mortgage Association due to delinquencies and in accordance with its policies.
 However, we do not acquire such Mortgages unless the delinquency has been cured and no other default exists, all payments under such a Mortgage have been made for a minimum of 30 days preceding its delivery to us or since its assumption by a qualified borrower, there has been no modification of any of the terms of the Mortgage, and the Mortgage is sold to us with recourse to the seller.
 These Mortgages do not include any mortgages guaranteed by the Rural Housing Service. - A Relocation Mortgage is a mortgage loan made to a transferred or newly-hired employee to finance a home purchase at a new job location.
 The Relocation Mortgage usually requires an employer contribution to mortgage funding, which may be significant.
-These Mortgages usually are originated by agreement between the employer and the lender under a relocation program administered by the employer or its agent, although sometimes they are made on a "spot" basis rather than under an established relocation program. - A Second Mortgage is a Mortgage that is subordinate only to a first lien on the mortgaged property, which, in the case of Second Mortgages we acquire, must be occupied by the borrower as the borrower's principal residence. - A Simple Interest Mortgage is a Mortgage in which interest is computed on the basis of a year of 365 or 366 days and actual days elapsed.
+These Mortgages usually are originated by agreement between the employer and the lender under a relocation program administered by the employer or its agent, although sometimes they are made on a "spot" basis rather than under an established relocation program. - A Second Mortgage is a Mortgage that is subordinate only to a first lien on the mortgaged property, which, in the case of Second Mortgages we acquire, generally must be occupied by the borrower as the borrower's principal residence. - A Simple Interest Mortgage is a Mortgage in which interest is computed on the basis of a year of 365 or 366 days and actual days elapsed.
 For other Mortgages, interest is typically computed on the basis of a year of 360 days consisting of twelve 30-day months.
 Each monthly payment of a Simple Interest Mortgage is applied first to the interest that has accrued as of the date of payment, with the remainder being applied to principal.
 The total amount of interest that accrues on a Simple Interest Mortgage over its life may exceed or be less than the amount that accrues on other Mortgages having the same interest rate and maturity, depending on the timing of the borrower's payments.
 Moreover, there is no grace period on a Simple Interest Mortgage if the borrower makes a monthly payment after the due date, while most other Mortgages provide a grace period, typically of 15 days, during which additional interest does not accrue on a late payment.
 The borrower under a Simple Interest Mortgage pays additional interest if a payment is not timely made and less interest if a payment is made early.